HP LaptopHP Pavilion 15

 1. It’s one of the crappiest assemblies I have ever seen.

 I tried to remove the small RAM cover, but I couldn’t do it.
-It was held in place by 2 screws, I unscrewed those, then I tried to force the cover open using a plastic card, which is my usual method if I need a bit of leverage because it avoids damaging the plastic.
+It was held in place by 2 screws.
+I unscrewed those, and then I tried to force the cover open using a plastic card, which is my usual method if I need a bit of leverage because it avoids damaging the plastic.

 No movement, NADA.
 The thing is stuck there.
 Is there anything keeping the cover in place except the 2 screws on it?